TuSimple's self-driving truck network expanding eastward via Texas

 Autonomous freight services run on fixed routes between predefined points - mostly on major highways without intersections or pedestrians - requiring less mapping than shuttling customers between random points in robotaxis.

-FedEx Corp (FDX.N) and robotics company Nuro this week announced plans to test self-driving vehicles in the package delivery company's network, starting with a pilot program in Houston. read more
+FedEx Corp and robotics company Nuro this week announced plans to test self-driving vehicles in the package delivery company’s network, starting with a pilot program in Houston.

 Our Standards: The Thomson Reuters Trust Principles.